 Student Honor Council members are required, and other faculty and decanal members strongly encouraged, to participate in the wider mission of educating the community about issues of academic integrity through membership on standing committees to be established at the discretion of the Executive Committee.

-1. Hearing boards made up of current members of the Council will hear all reported cases of alleged academic dishonesty in any of the undergraduate schools and will investigate and adjudicate them fairly, consistently, and expeditiously.
+1. Boards made up of current members of the Council will review all reported cases of alleged academic dishonesty in any of the schools and will investigate and adjudicate them fairly, consistently, and expeditiously.

 2. Appeal boards made up of current members of the Council will hear all appeals.

 3. The Sanction Reduction Board, made up of designated and trained members of the Council, will consider all proposals from students eligible to have a sanction reduced.

 4. The Council will initiate and coordinate campus-wide educational efforts concerning academic integrity and the Honor System, ensuring that students, faculty, and administrators are fully informed about the Standards of Conduct and the Honor System.
 These efforts will include: